-For both the Tajik and Bukharan pears, the greatest threat is low natural regeneration, which is mainly due to overgrazing and haymaking in the forest, causing high mortality of young saplings.
-Pests are reported to affect the pear trees and fireblight is an emerging disease for fruit trees in Central Asia.
-Additionally, climate change could negatively affect pear trees, directly through increasing temperature, increasing summer precipitation, longer periods of winter drought and natural disasters, or by making other threats more severe, for example by affecting grazing patterns.
+For both the Tajik pear (Pyrus tadshikistanica) and Bukharan pear (Pyrus korshinskyi), the greatest threat is low natural regeneration, which is mainly due to overgrazing and haymaking in the forest, causing high mortality of young saplings.
+Pests also affect the pear trees and fire blight is an emerging disease for fruit trees in Central Asia.
+Additionally, climate change could impact pear trees directly through higher temperatures, increasing summer precipitation, longer periods of winter drought and natural disasters, or by making other threats more severe, for example by affecting grazing patterns.

 Work to protect pears across the landscape and within the reserves is constrained by incomplete knowledge on the species’ population size and distribution, by insufficient resourcing of nature reserve staff and by low engagement and interest from local communities.

 FFI has been working to conserve the fruit and nut habitat in Tajikistan since 2008, principally focusing on Childukhtaron and Dashtijum nature reserves.
 Since 2016, we have also been working with Sary-Khosor reserve, identified as a third key area of fruit-and-nut habitat in Tajikistan.